Pop Archives

 The tour continues: Waterloo IA review, 10 Feb 1959 [full story]

-Already on the tour when Smith flew in was Carl Bunch, drummer from The Poor Boys and a co-writer of Lookie, Lookie, Lookie.
-When Buddy Holly’s plane went down en route to Fargo ND, Bunch had been temporarily out of action, hospitalised with frostbite.
+Carl Bunch was the drummer from Smith’s Odessa band The Poor Boys and a co-writer of Lookie, Lookie, Lookie.
+When Buddy Holly’s plane went down, Bunch had been temporarily out of action, hospitalised with frostbite.

 … Smith was a charismatic presence onstage.
 “Ronnie Smith and the Poor Boys were bigger than Roy Orbison and the Teen Kings in West Texas,” [Carl] Bunch says.
 “That’s because of Ronnie.”
 Smith’s arrival was a shot in the arm for a shattered band.